Table of contents

 Burndown chart vs. Gantt charts

-Agile burndown charts track how much work gets done over time.
-They provide a quick view of what's done versus what's left without the detailed task breakdown.
-For agile teams, this simple snapshot can be incredibly efficient.
+Agile burndown charts, on the other hand, track how much work gets done over time.
+They provide a quick view of what's done versus what's left, without the detailed task breakdown.
+For Agile teams, this simple snapshot can be incredibly efficient.

 While Gantt charts provide deep planning and mapping, burndown charts provide real-time updates and transparency.
 The choice between them often depends on a team's immediate needs and project scope.
 Each has its place in a well-rounded project management toolkit.